Jordan231111/CephDocumentation/WorkTrail.md

 ## Pending Tasks

+### **Implementing FLAG_SECURE Option**

+- **Task Description:**
+  - Implement the `FLAG_SECURE` option in the Ceph configuration to enhance security.
+  - Ensure sensitive keys are appropriately flagged and redacted when necessary.

+- **Next Steps:**
+  - Follow the implementation steps outlined in the Latest Updates (11-15-24).
+  - Test the changes thoroughly to verify that sensitive information is protected.

 ### **Incremental Builds**

 - **Task Description:**
-  Test the functionality of incremental builds, as current attempts do not seem to be effective.
+  - Test the functionality of incremental builds, as current attempts do not seem to be effective.

+- **Update:**
+  - Discovered that `sudo ninja start` can be used as an alternative command for building components incrementally and efficiently.

 - **Next Steps:**
-  - Investigate the configuration and dependencies to ensure that incremental build settings are correctly applied.
-  - Explore alternative build tools or configurations that better support incremental builds.
+  - Investigate if `sudo ninja start` resolves the issues with incremental builds.
-  - Document findings and implement necessary changes to enable efficient incremental builds.
+  - Document findings and update build instructions accordingly.

 ---